 Our Revit courses are designed to get you up and running in a professional environment in minimal time.
-All of our AutoCAD courses are approved by Autodesk for eLearning.
+All of our Revit courses are approved by Autodesk for eLearning.
 You can also earn AIA Continuing Education Credits for these courses.
-Our AutoCAD curriculum starts at the very beginning Every course is real-world, project based.
+Our Revit curriculum starts at the very beginning.
+Every course is real-world, project based.

 In this Revit course, using the Revit Architecture tools, you learn how information is inter-related throughout the BIM model.
 You will design 3D building models that simultaneously document the project in schedules and in 2D construction document sheets from that model.

 In this course, using the Revit Architecture tools, you will explore the more advanced methods of documenting a building project.
 Architects, interior designers and engineers can gain valuable insight.
 Topics include scheduling building components, using the family editor to create 2D and 3D components, refining graphics, and construction documentation.

 This course if the first of two Construction Document courses, using the Revit Architecture tools.
 You will model an existing single story commercial building on a site model and will then create the model for a significant two-story expansion to that building model.
 This project scenario is typical of projects currently being handled by AEC teams who use Revit in their offices.

 Using the Revit Architecture tools, you will develop a progress 30/60/90/100 percent deliverable set of Architectural Construction Documents for the commercial building and site which was created in BIM 301.
 You will create plans, elevations and sections of the project and will also keynote elements of the model and develop detail drawings and schedules.

 This class is designed for architects, interior designers, engineers, and others involved in the construction industry looking to hone their detailing skills in Revit.
 As you go through the lessons within this class, we will develop a series of architectural details for the commercial building which was modeled in BIM 301 and 302 – BIM Construction Documents.